alramirezca/ATRACKCS/README.md

 If nothing prints out, installation is successful.

 ## Inventory

-* docs: readthedocs documentation.
 * atrackcs: core module functions.
 * notebooks: a series of jupyter notebooks illustrating the major functionalities of the package.
 * scripts: example computation scripts.
-Can be used as templates to quickly develop your own working scripts.

 ## Changelog

-### v1

-Minor fixes:

-* fix a bug in latitudinal range filtering when data cover both of the Northern and Southern Hemispheres.
-* more robust handling of zonally cyclic data.
-* (related to a change in v3.3.0) a better way to prevent potential [matplotlib memory leaking](https://github.com/matplotlib/matplotlib/issues/20490).

 ### v1.0

 * initial upload.
-Can perform MSC detection and tracKing through time and space.
+Can perform MSC detection and tracking through time and space.

 ## Contributing